 - Price point of £20+ average

 You should now follow this process to come up with your own topic.
-From my list above I would then eliminate the following topics from my list.
+From my list above, I would then eliminate the following topics from my list:

 - Building websites – not enough products and the products are too cheap

-Overall they have a good value, a good rating and over 100 buyer reviews.
+I’ve circled some of the products I’d be keen to promote.
+Overall, they have a good value, a good rating and over 100 buyer reviews.

-- Evergreen topic – yes people buy coffee related products all year round
+- Evergreen topic – yes, people buy coffee-related products all year round

-- In a buying market – you can tell from the number of reviews that this is a buying market
+- In a buying market – you can tell from the number of reviews this is a buying market

-- There is a lot to write about – I can write about coffee beans, the various ways of roasting and grinding them, what their options are, coffee grinder product reviews, coffee machines, and anything coffee related
+- There is a lot to write about – I can write about coffee beans, the various ways of roasting and grinding them, what their options are, coffee-grinder product reviews, coffee machines, and anything coffee-related

 So when you have your own list of topics that you have an interest in, go through them as I have done and remove any which do not meet the above criteria.
 That will help narrow down the list and leave you with a few choices.
 Then you need to pick one.